ibexa/documentation-user/docs/getting_started/dashboard/work_with_dashboard.md

 ### Choose layout

-For a new dashboard you can choose layout which defines the available zones.
+For a new dashboard you can choose layout which defines the available zones and helps to organize the dashboard view.
 Applying a layout divides the dashboard into the defined zones.
 The zones are placeholders for blocks.